ppy/osu-wiki/news/2017-09-21-beatmap-spotlights-july-august-2017.md

 Wait, what year it is?
 Eurobeat in 2017?!
 This time we have a remix of the song True Blue mapped by [iloveyou4ever](https://osu.ppy.sh/u/4964596), he previously mapped the original song and got in the spotlights too, but let's talk about this beautiful map (and song).
 We will see a good follow of the vocals and instrumental as well some piano, even if the map is 164 bpm you will enjoy it with a lot of streams and some high slider velocity.

-The song and the map itself it feels relaxing to play even with the amount of notes it has, as it contains a good structure and a consistent mapping, in my opinion, it's the kind of map that even if you manage to get full combo, you are gonna still replaying it to get a good score on it, and also, don't forget to give it a chance with HardRock and Hidden!
+The song and the map themselves feel relaxing to play even with the high amount of notes it has, as it contains a well structured and consistent mapping in my opinion.
+It's the kind of map that you'd still replay even after managing to get a full combo on!
+Also, don't forget to give it a chance with mods like HardRock or Hidden!

 [![](/wiki/shared/news/2017-09-21-beatmap-spotlights-july-august-2017/reminiscing.jpg)](https://osu.ppy.sh/s/643269)

 Featured as a guest difficulty for [toybot](https://osu.ppy.sh/u/2848604)'s set, we have Reminiscing by [tasuke912](https://osu.ppy.sh/u/2774767)!
 An approval sized map using complex yet intuitive 1/6 and 1/3 snapping combination throughout the map, making it quite challenging for a 5.94 Star Rated beatmap.

 Rhythms used are fairly straightforward as we can expect from a drum and bass track, but the relatively high BPM will keep your hands hot and busy!
-This beatmap is definitely a must have for every high tier taiko player.
+This beatmap is definitely a must have for every high tier osu!taiko player.

 [![](/wiki/shared/news/2017-09-21-beatmap-spotlights-july-august-2017/false-cross.jpg)](https://osu.ppy.sh/s/615067)
-Despite a fairly repetitive song, [butter0414](https://osu.ppy.sh/u/7935022) managed to create a set with a good variety of patterning to dodge the song’s natural tedium, with the patterning increasingly gradually to encompass quintuplets mixed with ⅙ streams.
+Despite a fairly repetitive song, [butter0414](https://osu.ppy.sh/u/7935022) managed to create a set with a good variety of patterning to dodge the song’s natural tedium, with the density increasing gradually to encompass quintuplets mixed with ⅙ streams.

 It might only be his second ranked beatmap, but it’s every bit as remarkable as every other map we’ve featured here so far.
 Well done!